When Does Group Invariant Learning Survive Spurious Correlations?: Related works

 \section{Related works}

 \paragraph{Combating spurious correlations.} A typical kind of distribution-shift is caused by the shift of spurious correlations~\citep{wiles2021fine}, which are correlations between meaningless features (e.g. hospital tokens on a lung scan) and labels (e.g. has pneumonia or not) in the training set.
 The existence of spurious correlations in popular benchmarks have been revealed by many works~\citep{gururangan2018annotation,poliak2018hypothesis,mccoy2019right,singla2022salient}.
 For example, predictive models with only incomplete semantic inputs or syntactic statistics can achieve high accuracy in NLI benchmarks~\citep{gururangan2018annotation,poliak2018hypothesis}. \citet{geirhos2020shortcut} point out that deep neural networks are prone to take easy-to-fit spurious correlations, i.e. \emph{shortcut} strategies, in solving problems.
-As a result, resolving model's dependence on spurious correlation is important for their robustness to distribution shifts.

-\paragraph{Invariant learning.} Many works on domain generalization focus on capturing invariancies across training environments~\citep{gulrajani2021search}.
-Recently a new kind of strategy which has made significant impacts is to learn features that permit an invariant predictor across environments~\citep{peters2016causal,arjovsky2019invariant,krueger2021out,wald2021calibration}, termed as invariant learning in this paper.
+As a result, resolving model's dependence on spurious correlation is important for their robustness to distribution shifts. \paragraph{Invariant learning (IL).} Many works on domain generalization focus on capturing invariances across training environments~\citep{gulrajani2021search}.
+Recently a new kind of strategy which has made significant impacts is to learn features that permit an invariant predictor across environments~\citep{peters2016causal,arjovsky2019invariant,krueger2021out,wald2021calibration}, termed invariant learning in this paper.
 Such strategy is grounded upon the theory of causality~\citep{pearl2009causality}, where Structural Equation Models~\citep{peters2016causal} or causal graphs~\citep{wald2021calibration} are used to describe assumptions on the data generation process.
 The feature-conditioned label distribution invariance is then induced by the invariance of causal mechanisms in different environments.
-Recent theoretical works on IL study their failure cases in the domain generalization task where environments are known a priori~\citep{ahuja2021invariance,rosenfeld2020risks,lu2022invariant,ahuja2021empirical}.
-In this study, we focus on the setting of group-IL.